 Don’t bring elaborate meals.

 Snacks like chips with dips are tasty.
 But they can also cause a huge mess inside your car.
-If you drive on a bumpy road, your companions can easily spill these dips, and it’s going to be a hassle cleaning it up.
+If you drive on a bumpy road, it’s going to be a hassle cleaning it up.
 So, consider bringing simple snacks that you can eat without making too much mess.

 One more thing.

 If you are driving, don’t eat.
-If you’re hungry, have someone else take over or pull over to a safe area where you can have a quick bite to eat.
+If you’re hungry, pull over to a safe area where you can have a quick bite to eat.
 Use this opportunity to relax and enjoy the scenery.